March 28, 2020

 Cub Scouts can design and build their own car to enter in the race.
 Win or lose, Cub Scouts will take pride in having done their best.
 Cub Scouts learn craft skills, the rules of fair play, and good sportsmanship—things they will remember for life.
 Scouts must make a new car each year.

-Any registered Tiger, Cub Scout, or Webelos Scouts can participate in the district pinewood derby, regardless of placement in their pack’s derby.
+Any registered Cub Scout (kindergarten - 5th grade) can participate in the district pinewood derby, regardless of placement in their pack’s derby.
 Scouts can race cars built during this program year.
 There is an open division for family members.